 As a physiologic level, excitement is a state of physical arousal.

 In this aroused state, your sympathetic nervous system takes over in order to prepare you for a “flight or fight response.”
-To best support you, your body will increase your heart rate, direct blow flow away from your digestive organs and into your muscles, dilate your pupils, and signal for the increased production of hormones.
+To best support you, your body will increase your heart rate, direct blood flow away from your digestive organs and into your muscles, dilate your pupils, and signal for the increased production of hormones.

 According to a study in 2014, people who told themselves out loud that their nervous apprehension was excitement actually became excited.